hyl3rid/blog/data/blog/lasagna.md

 ⦁ Now cover the sheet with mozzarella and parmesan cheese mixture, and place spinach left on top.
 ⦁ Next, scoop the tomato mixture, then the eggplant, zucchini, mushrooms and spread it evenly.
 ⦁ Repeat the layers and top it with the remaining sauce and cover with cheese.
-⦁ Place the casserole dish in a preheated oven at 375 degrees F for about 40 minutes or until the top is bubbling and gets a golden color.
+⦁ Place the casserole dish in a preheated oven at 375 degrees F for about 40 minutes until the top is bubbling.
-⦁ Serve.
+⦁ Finally set the oven to broil for 5-10 minutes so the cheese will turn brown on the top.
+Be careful because the cheese could get burnt.
+⦁ Take out of the oven and let it cool a few minutes.
+Serve.